puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-information-protection.md

 ## Overview

 Windows Information Protection (WIP) is a Windows 10 feature that helps protect enterprise data from unauthorized or accidental disclosure.
 Organizations are seeing an increased risk of sharing corporate data outside the workplace.
-This risk is caused by the increased use of personal devices and the combination of personal and work related activities on corporate devices.
+This risk is caused by the increased use of personal devices and the combination of personal and work-related activities on corporate devices.

+### System requirements

+The follow requirements apply to devices using WIP in the enterprise:

+- Windows 10, version 1607 or later
+- Only Windows client SKUs
+- One of the management solutions described in [WIP prerequisites](https://docs.microsoft.com/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip#prerequisites)

 ### Windows Information Protection benefits